kmzbrnoI/mtbbus-protocol/modules/unis.md

 ## Configuration

-Configuration consists of 55 bytes.
-First `24` bytes are same as in MTB-UNI module.
+Configuration consists of 67 bytes.

-1. 16 bytes of safe outputs state (outputs indexed in order 0 to 15).
+1. 28 bytes of safe outputs state (outputs indexed in order 27 to 0).
 2. 8 bytes of input keep delay.
    - Byte 0: `0bBBBBAAAA`. `A` = delay of input 0, `B` = delay of input 1.
    - Byte 1: delay of input 2, delay of input 3.